xcr1s1s/hi/README.md

 matching w/ lasagna addict lmao

-interests on carrd + strawpage still a wip stay tuned i think
+interests on carrd + strawpage errm!! this is still a wip stay tuned i think